codership/documentation/galeracluster/source/documentation/docker.rst

 Use these settings, though, when you run only one container on the server.
 If you are running multiple containers on the server, you'll need a load balancer to handle and direct incoming connections to individual nodes.

-For more information on configuring the firewall for Galera Cluster, see :doc:`firewall-settings`.
+For more information on configuring the firewall for Galera Cluster, see :doc:`Firewall Settings <firewall-settings>`.

 ^^^^^^^^^^^^^^^^^^